What Does it Take to Be an Energy Engineer?

 - Distributed Generation Project Manager

-- Energy Project Engineer
+- Green Building Engineer

-- Energy Efficiency Engineer
+Energy Engineer Employment Estimates

 The states with the most job growth for Energy Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

-The salary for Energy Engineers ranges between about $50,750 and $155,650 a year.
+The average yearly salary of an Energy Engineer ranges between $50,750 and $155,650.

 Energy Engineers who work in District of Columbia, Maryland, or Virginia, make the highest salaries.